-Capital project grants are designed to support final engineering and construction of large-scale, innovative projects that protect or improve water quality and habitat within the MWMO watershed.
+Capital Project Grants are designed to support final engineering and construction of large-scale, innovative projects that protect or improve water quality and habitat within the MWMO watershed.
 The MWMO provides both technical and financial assistance to eligible projects.
-(Smaller-scale projects may be eligible for a Stewardship Fund Grant.
-For past project examples, see our Projects section and filter by project type.)
+(Smaller-scale projects may be eligible for a Stewardship Fund Grant.)

-Capital project grants are intended for large-scale projects either on public land within an MWMO member community or on (preferably publicly accessible) within the MWMO’s boundaries.
+Capital Project Grants are intended for large-scale projects either on public land within an MWMO member community or on (preferably publicly accessible) private land within the MWMO’s boundaries.

 Eligible projects include those that: 1) provide public benefits in terms of improved stormwater management or habitat enhancements, and 2) would not happen but for MWMO’s funding and guidance to move forward a project highly beneficial to the public.
 Funds cannot be used to fund project components required by a regulating authority.

 The MWMO funding request should be a minimum of $50,000.
-Capital Project Grants awarded in the past have been as high as $750,000, with an average of about $370,000.
-Projects under $50,000 may potentially be referred to the Stewardship Fund Grant program.
+Capital Project Grants awarded in the past have been as high as $750,000, with an average of approximately $370,000.
+Projects under $50,000 may potentially be referred to the Stewardship Fund Grants program.
 Final budgets are dependent on final bids and are subject to MWMO review and approval.

 How to Apply

-Applications for capital project grants are submitted through the Capital Improvement Project Grant Application (DOC, 8 MB, 7 pages).
-See also the Capital Project Grants Budget Template (XLS, 0.4 MB, 1 page).
+Applications for capital project grants are submitted through the Capital Improvement Project Grant Application (DOC, 8 MB, 7 pages) and the Capital Project Grants Budget Template (XLS, 0.4 MB, 1 page).

 Information and tips on how to complete the application can be found in the Application Guidance Document (PDF, 0.1 MB, 4 pages).